gravitational/teleport/rfd/xxxx-azure-cosmos-integration.md

 example, if we're rotating the primary keys, we should use secondary ones during this period, and vice-versa.

+**Note:** After key rotation is complete, connections established using the previous key will start to get authentication errors and should be remade.

 ## Alternatives

 ### MongoDB RBAC